netlooker/registryonsteroids/README.md

 1. The `theme()` function can be called with an array of theme hooks, instead of a single theme hook, e.g. `theme(array('node__article__teaser', 'node__article', 'node'), ..)`.
 2. The `theme()` function can be called with a hook name containing double underscores, e.g. `theme('node__article__teaser')`.
 Drupal will try different substrings of the specified hook, until it finds an existing registered theme hook variant.
 3. The `theme()` function can be called with theme hook suggestions in the `$variables` array, e.g. `theme('node', $variables)` with `$variables['theme_hook_suggestions'] === array('node__article__teaser', 'node__article')`.
-4. After the `theme()` function is called, possibly with just the base hook `'node'`, preprocses functions can register an array of theme hook names or theme hook variant names in `$variables['theme_hook_suggestions']`.
+4. After the `theme()` function is called, possibly with just the base hook `'node'`, preprocess functions can register an array of theme hook names or theme hook variant names in `$variables['theme_hook_suggestions']`.
 Later, these suggestions will be used to determine which template should be rendered, or which theme function should be executed.

 The last is currently the most common way to invoke theme hook variants in Drupal 7.